-The Fourier transforms below shows obtained from the whole original image and the averaged image over the good motifs, respectively.
-Here, you can see the averaged motif keeps all the periodic information of the original image, and further shows a bit finer details, which cannot be detected by eyes.
+The figures below show the Fourier transforms obtained from the whole original image and the averaged image over the good motifs, respectively.
+Here, you can see the averaged motif keeps all the periodic information of the original image, and further shows some extra spots, whose effects on the image are difficult to be detected by eyes.